Virtues and DeVices: The 7 Deadly Digital Sins

 If COMPULSION is the vice, then INTENTIONALITY is the virtue.

-And the good news is that there are some helpful, intentional things you can do to break the habits around your device usage:
+The good news is that there are some helpful, intentional things you can do to break the habits around your device usage:

 Have a No Phone Zone in the house.
 Maybe a particular room (like the dining room).